K-miran/k-miran.github.io/_pages/about.md

 Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
-- Our paper ["More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead"](https://eprint.iacr.org/2024/1534) has been published in The IACR Communications in Cryptology (CiC).
 - Our team received the Grand Prize at the 2025 National Cryptographic Technology Contest, organized by the National Intelligence Service of Korea (국가암호공모전2025 대상). [[URL]](https://www.yna.co.kr/view/AKR20251023108400017?input=1195m)
+- Our paper ["privateST: A Feasible Framework for Privacy-preserving Spatial Transcriptomics Prediction from Histopathology Images"]([https://doi.org/10.62056/avivr-zn4](https://doi.org/10.1038/s41598-026-55961-4)) has been published in Scientific Reports.
+- Our paper ["More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead"](https://doi.org/10.62056/avivr-zn4) has been published in The IACR Communications in Cryptology.
 - Our paper ["Empowering AI with Homomorphic Encryption for Secure Deep Reinforcement Learning"](https://doi.org/10.1038/s42256-025-01135-2) has been published in Nature Machine Intelligence.
-- Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) has been published in ACM CCS!
+- Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) has been published in ACM CCS.
-- Our paper ["Provably Secure Approximate Computation Protocols from CKKS"](https://eprint.iacr.org/2025/395) has been appeared in Cryptology ePrint Archive.

 # 📝 Publications
+  * privateST: A Feasible Framework for Privacy-preserving Spatial Transcriptomics Prediction from Histopathology Images [[pdf]](https://doi.org/10.1038/s41598-026-55961-4)
+    * Hakin Kim, **Miran Kim**, Buhm Han
+    * _Scientific Reports_, 2026.

-  * More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead [[pdf]](https://eprint.iacr.org/2024/1534)
+  * More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead [[pdf]](https://doi.org/10.62056/avivr-zn4)
     * Leo de Castro, Duhyeong Kim, **Miran Kim**, Keewoo Lee, Seonhong Min, Yongsoo Song
     * _IACR Communications in Cryptology_, 2026.